Do DBS Checks Show Family Convictions?

 DBS checks are a type of background check, used in England and Wales to disclose the applicant’s criminal record history to their employer, or prospective employer.

-When asking, does a DBS check show family convictions, it is important to understand what information is disclosed in a DBS check, especially in cases where there may be convictions of family members or a partner living in the same house.
+When asking, do DBS checks show family convictions, it is important to understand what information is disclosed in a DBS check, especially in cases where there may be convictions of family members or a partner living in the same house and why this MAY be relevant to your checks.

 Do DBS Checks Show Family Convictions: